Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Keep it simple

-Make your rules specific.
-While ‘you have to do everything I say’ might seem like it covers your bases, the more specific the rule, the better the whole thing will work.
+Make the rules for your sub specific.
+While ‘you have to do everything I say’ might seem like it covers your bases, the more specific the rule, the clearer you will both be on what the expected behaviour is.
+That will make it a lot easier to know when your sub’s behaviour has fallen short of the agreed standard.

 Make the offence clear

 Every time a rule is broken, it should be crystal clear what the consequence was.
-Ensure both of you understand which rules lead to which punishments.
+Ensure both of you understand which rules can result in which specific punishments.

 Think about how to keep the reason at the forefront of their mind.
-Would you like to have them recite it?
-Write about it?
+Would you like to have your submissive recite the rule as they are punished?
+Write about what they did wrong?
 Find a way to connect the offence with the consequence.
-The clearer the connection
+The clearer the connection, the more likely the punished submissive will ‘learn their lesson’.

 Remember and have a think about how disagreement or dealing with emotion looks in your relationship – do you usually need space?
 Does your partner?
 Do you need to talk everything through before the emotions can be resolved?